awilli1186/wee-website/source/content/v3/script/selection.md

 $('ref:element');
 ```

+---note---

+**Note:** References can't be chained like `$('ref:element .child')`.
+To scope a selection within a reference pass the ref selector as the context argument like `$('.child', 'ref:element')`.

 ---doc---

-If multiple refs are set with the same name they are pushed into an array an can be targeted with a single ref selection.
-You can also set multiple ref values separated with spaces.
+If multiple references are set with the same name they are pushed into an array an can be targeted with a single ref selection.
+You can also provide a comma-delimited list of multiple refs.

 ---code|modifier:split---